touilleio/alephium-go-client/README.md

 // Get the addresses of the freshly created miner wallet walletAddresses, err := alephiumClient.GetWalletAddresses(minerWallet.Name)

-// Update miner wallet on the node (hint: you can set this in the config,
-// see https://github.com/alephium/alephium/wiki/Miner-Guide for more details)
-err = alephiumClient.UpdateMinersAddresses(walletAddresses.Addresses)

 // Wait until the node is sync'ed with bootstrap nodes alephiumClient.WaitUntilSyncedWithAtLeastOnePeer()

-// Start mining
-alephiumClient.StartMining()
 ```

 # Hack